Updated: 1 April 2021

 - you have given us your consent to send you information about products and services we offer and / or selected third parties with whom we have chosen to work to deliver products and services to you

-- it is necessary to provide the product or service you have requested, e.g. if you wish to invest in one of the pension or savings products we recommend, we will require some personal information including, for example, your name, address, date of birth, bank account details
+- it is necessary to provide the product or service you have requested, e.g. if you wish to invest in one of the pension or savings products we recommend, we will require some personal details including, for example, your name, address, date of birth, bank account details

 - it is necessary for us to meet our legal or regulatory obligations e.g. to send you annual review information, tell you about changes to terms and conditions in our agreement with you or for the detection and prevention of fraud